ry4nz/shared/kube-on-windows.md

 ## Configuration on Windows Worker Nodes

-The following environment variables are set for Windows, they will be changed for the TPR.
+The following environment variables are set for Windows, they will be changed for the TP.

 ```cmd
 set TAG=3.3.0-45d6c4c